SanderMertens/flecs/docs/Relationships.md

 const Position *p = e.get<Serializable, Position>();
 ```

-The `Tag` property is only interpreted when it is added to the relation part of a pair.
+The `Tag` property is only interpreted when it is added to the relationship part of a pair.

 ### Final property
-Entities can be annotated with the `Final` property, which prevents using them with `IsA` relation.
+Entities can be annotated with the `Final` property, which prevents using them with `IsA` relationship.
 This is similar to the concept of a final class as something that cannot be extended.
 The following example shows how use `Final`:

 ```c
 ecs_entity_t e = ecs_new_id(world);